fractaledmind/fractaledmind.github.io/src/_posts/2025-12-31-year-in-review.md

 ## Looking Ahead

 As I write this, Emma is just over three months old.
-She's starting to smile on purpose.
+She's has been smiling on purpose for a month or so now.
 She likes being held upright so she can look around.

 For 2026, I'm keeping it simple: